lorint/brick/README.md

 (This example is what you get with the Sakila database, which has this kind of circular reference.)

-In cases such as this you can use a special hint in the brick.rb initializer to act as if one or more foreign keys are not present while running Brick generators.
-(Specifically this setting affects brick:migrations and brick:seeds.)
+In cases such as this there are a couple options -- you can use a special hint in the brick.rb initializer to act as if one or more foreign keys are not present while running Brick generators, or you can choose to create all foreign keys as a final migration at the end.

+Using the hint in brick.rb will affect both brick:migrations and brick:seeds.
 Here is an example of a deferral which will allow the Sakila database to complete normally, fully avoiding the litany of "Can't do ___ because" errors shown above:

 ```
 Brick.defer_references_for_generation = [['staff', 'store_id', 'store']]